microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraCustomSecurityAttributeDefinitionAllowedValue.md

 This example Get a predefined value with Filter.

-- `-CustomSecurityAttributeDefinitionId` Specify The unique identifier of a custom security attribute definition.
+- `-CustomSecurityAttributeDefinitionId` parameter specifies the custom security attribute definition ID.
+You can use `Get-EntraBetaCustomSecurityAttributeDefinition` to get this value.
-- Attribute set: `Engineering`
-- Attribute: `Project`
-- `-Id` Specify the unique identifier of a predefined value.

 ## Parameters